- Introduction

 The rules used by Ruff are derived from multiple linters and formatters, and are configurable through hierarchical TOML files.

-It is normal to include Ruff configuration in your project pyproject.toml file, as the Ruff configuration can be included in the projects version control.
+It is common to include Ruff configuration in your project pyproject.toml file, as the Ruff configuration can be included in the projects version control.

-The majority of projects using Ruff, as listed by Astral, use their existing pyproject.toml to store their Ruff configuration.
+The majority of projects using Ruff, as listed by Astral, use the projects existing pyproject.toml to store their Ruff configuration.
 For example:

 FastApi using pyproject.toml